rhugman/lumpyrem/README.md

 * utility to read lumprem output and convert to Feflow timeseries/.pow files
 * utility to write PEST template files **done**

+# Funding
+Development of Lumpyrem has been supported in part by the Groundwater Modelling Decision Support Initiative (GMDSI). https://gmdsi.org/